dev-dawud/cpp-tutorials/README.md

-#      C++ Portfolio by David
+#      C++ Tutorial by David

-Welcome to my C++ learning portfolio!
+Welcome to my C++ roadmap!
-This repository is organized into **thematic folders**, each containing source files with well commented examples.
+This repository is organized into thematic folders, each containing source files with well commented examples (comments: explain everything to you also for beginners and entermediate).
 The goal is to explain concepts in a beginner friendly way while also keeping the code clean and structured.

 ---

-## 📂 Folder Overview
+##  Folder Overview

 - **basics/**
   - `hello_world.cpp` → the classic first program